Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 We hope you enjoyed exploring Prague’s hidden spots and attractions on this free walking tour.

-Here’s a quick summary of the top 10 Prague sights to visit:
+Here’s a quick summary of the top 10 places you must visit to avoid the crowds:

 - Legion Bridge